MicrosoftDocs/kaizala-docs/Articles/Business Solutions/Corporate communications/Sample Solutions/SharepointAnnouncementsonKaizala/Display Sharepoint announcements.md

 # Display SharePoint Announcements in Kaizala groups
-Organizations use SharePoint Announcement app to share news, statuses and other short bits of information to employees .
+Organizations use SharePoint Announcement app to share news, status and other short bits of information to employees .
 Sharepoint Announcement app, that comes with a list, is a special type of list that lets you create an announcement with an expiry date.

 Using this sample, Organizations can share SharePoint announcements with the first line and mobile workers on Kaizala.
 This card has 3 fields in chat card view- Attachments( In this example, Photo story of images), Title and Announcemnet body (description).
 This is sent to kaizala group as an out-of-box announcement card.